FindMySchool LogoFindMySchool

 Pupils are supported in understanding how to keep themselves safe in a range of situations, including when using social media or when online.
 The curriculum includes explicit teaching around e-safety and digital citizenship, equipping pupils with the knowledge and skills to navigate digital environments responsibly.

 Emotional wellbeing is also prioritised.
 The school provides a warm, caring environment where pupils develop self-respect, integrity and a sense of individual worth.
 Pupils are encouraged to cooperate with others and show consideration and tolerance.
 Behaviour is exemplary; pupils are eager to please and meet the exacting standards set by staff.
 When misbehaviour occurs, staff deal with it swiftly and decisively.
-Many pupils take on active roles in supporting the school community, such as acting as play leaders for younger pupils, fostering a sense of shared responsibility.
+Many pupils take on active roles in supporting the school community, such as acting as play leaders for younger pupils, encouraging a sense of shared responsibility.

 Significant oversubscription: With approximately 3.3 applications per place in recent cycles, securing admission is highly competitive.
 Priority is given to Catholic families and families of staff.
 Non-Catholic families should be aware that they fall lower on the admissions criteria.
 It is worth verifying current admissions data with the local authority before making this school a priority choice.